 Losing too much blood

 This is a common cause of anaemia.
-Examples of losing too much blood are:
+Situations where too much blood can be lost include:

-- women who have heavy bleeding during their periods
+- when women have heavy bleeding during their periods

 - stomach ulcers or other problems that cause bleeding inside the body